Jan Shinebourne

 Jan Lowe Shinebourne (born 1947), also published as Janice Shinebourne, is a Guyanese novelist who now lives in England.
-In a unique position to be able to provide an insight into multicultural Caribbean culture, Shinebourne's is a rare and distinctive voice : She grew up on a colonial sugar plantation and was deeply affected by the dramatic changes her country went through in its transition from a colony to independence.
+In a position to be able to provide an insight into multicultural Caribbean culture, Shinebourne's is a voice : She grew up on a colonial sugar plantation and was affected by the dramatic changes her country went through in its transition from a colony to independence.
 She wrote her early novels to record this experience.

 Background

 Born in Canje, a plantation village within Berbice, Guyana, Shinebourne was educated at Berbice High School and started a BA degree at the University of Guyana but did not complete it there.
 In 1970, she married John Shinebourne and moved to London where she completed her degree and a Postgraduate Certificate in Education, then taught in several London colleges, then did an MA in English at the University of London and became involved in civil rights politics.
 In 2006, she moved from London to Sussex where she now lives.

 While living there, Shinebourne did her postgraduate literary studies at the University of London and obtained her Bachelor of Arts in English.
 Moreover, she then began lecturing at colleges and universities and also became the co-editor of Southhall Review.
 She began writing in the mid-1960s, and in 1974 was a prize-winner in the National History and Arts Council Literary Competition.
 While living in England she developed a friendship with writer and publisher John La Rose, who introduced her to many people that would have an influence of her career.
 After living in London for 40 years, she made the move to Sussex, which is where she currently lives.
 Her works have been praised by Anne Jordan and Chris Searle for her literary value and political engagement.